Assistance programs Washtenaw County and Ann Arbor.

 All of the organizations and charities you will find listed below are nonprofit organizations, governed by local volunteers.
 They also employ a professional staff and also use volunteers, and each one provides a majority of its resources, services, and programs to Washtenaw County families.
 Each agency also has an established record of service to the community.

 Catholic Social Services of Washtenaw County - This agency is located in Ann Arbor, and can be reached at 734-971-9781.
 They provide emergency food, homelessness prevention, providing adoption and pregnancy counseling, offer patients behavioral health services, family support, violence prevention and a multitude of other services that are designed for older adults and at-risk families.
 Partnerships are also in place with other Washtenaw County churches and charities.
 Learn more Catholic Charities in Washtenaw County.

 Community Dental Center is a non-profit dental center in the region.
 They are involved in providing quality, comprehensive dental care to all Washtenaw County residents with an emphasis on treating persons limited by finances, physical conditions or other factors.
 Call 734-998-9640 for more information on their services.

-Hope Clinic - Located in Ypsilanti at 734-484-2989.
+Hope Clinic - Located in Ypsilanti.
 They provide free medical and health care services, including dental care to low and moderate income children and adults without health insurance.
 They can also provide other basic services including food, groceries and basic needs.
 There is also limited baby supplies, free diapers and eye care from the Sight Clinic.
 They do not provide financial help for bills, but rather medical, dental, vision and basic care.
 Dial 734-484-2989, or the address is 518 Harriet St, Ypsilanti, MI 48197.

 The Salvation Army of Washtenaw County - This Ann Arbor Michigan charity supports the entire county.
 They can be contacted in Ann Arbor at 734-668-8353.
 The agency provides essential services and emergency aid to families and individuals of Washtenaw County.
 Programs include a free food pantry, soup kitchen, funds for housing expenses, clothing, a family shelter, or utility bill assistance.